-One of the most popular mountains to hike in the southern Adirondacks, Prospect Mountain is a great option for leaf peeping.
-Its summit provides an expansive view of both the Adirondacks and counties south.
-Keep in mind that not all the leaves in the area change at the same time!
+Keep in mind that not all of the leaves in the area change at the same time!
 Time your visit so that you can view the leaves north of the summit in their peak and leaves to the south still changing for an extremely colorful experience.
-Best of all, you can drive to the top on the 5.5 mile Veterans Memorial Highway through the end of October, weather permitting.
+Best of all, you can drive to the top on the 5.5-mile Veterans Memorial Highway, open seasonally.